Located in Akkar in North Lebanon is the forgotten Kleiat airport (also spelled Qlayaat), formally known as the René Mouawad Air Base.

 It is around 7 km from the northern Lebanese-Syrian border and 26 km from Tripoli.
 Reaching it from the Beirut-Rafic Hariri International Airport by driving would take around 3 hours.

-At one point, Lebanon’s Middle East Airlines flew between the northern airport and Beirut serving as a domestic airport for North Lebanon.
+At one point, Lebanon’s Middle East Airlines flew between Beirut and the northern airport serving as a domestic airport for North Lebanon.
 Today, however, it is under the control of the Lebanese Air Force.

 The small airport was established in 1934 by the Iraq Petroleum Company (IPC), which used it for its company planes to carry its employees between Lebanon and Arab countries.